dftbplus/hsd-python/docs/hsd.rst

 * the line, where the node was defined in the input (helpful for printing out informative error messages),

-* the name of the HSD node as found in the input (useful if the tag names are converted to lower case to ease case-insensitive handling of the input) and
+* the name of the HSD node, as found in the input (useful if the tag names are converted to lower case to ease case-insensitive handling of the input) and

-* whether an equal sign was used to open the block.
+* whether an equals sign was used to open the block.

-If those information are asked to be recored, a special key with the ``.hsdattrib`` suffix will be generated for each node in the dictionary/JSON presentation.
+If this information is being recorded, a special key with the ``.hsdattrib`` suffix will be generated for each node in the dictionary/JSON presentation.
 The correpsonding value will be a dictionary with those information.